 Hollie says: This is a relatively new find for me and I have to say this is a really cool book that I’ve spent time reading just for my own enjoyment.
 The book is split into two sections: Part A, Structures and Part B, Situations and Functions.
 Every unit has an explanation with examples including characters, pinyin and English.
-The example sentences are relevant and not just there to impress me, in fact the whole book is layed out and written in a simple manner so when I’m reading about modal verbs (which would normally make me cringe and run away) I really feel like I’m only learning how to write dog.
-I feel like I’ve learned a lot from this book already, and will definitely have it standing by on the coffee table if ever I have a grammar related question (which I frequently do).
+The example sentences are relevant and not just there to impress me.
+In fact, the whole book is laid out and written in a simple manner so when I’m reading about modal verbs (which would normally make me cringe and run away) I really feel like I’m only learning how to write dog.
+I feel like I’ve learned a lot from this book already, and will definitely have it standing by on the coffee table if ever I have a grammar-related question (which I frequently do).
 There’s also a nice workbook to go with the Practical Guide.
 Every unit has very relevant exercises to review what was covered in the guide.

-Tuttle Learning Chinese Characters: A Revolutionary New Way to Learn and Remember the 800 Most Basic Chinese Characters
+Tuttle Learning Chinese Characters: (HSK Levels 1 -3) A Revolutionary New Way to Learn and Remember the 800 Most Basic Chinese Characters

 Hollie says: Tuttle’s Book for Learning Chinese Characters is a really interesting introduction to Chinese characters.
 Aimed at beginners, it uses creative stories and images to teach the meaning, tone and pronunciation of a character.
 It’s a more educational version of Chineasy, As the title of the books tells, this book only covers 800 Chinese characters, but each character is dealt with in detail and it’s an enjoyable experience to boot.
-It’s fun and kind of genius to be honest, considering the worlds current love for all things fantastical (Lord of the Rings, Game of Thrones etc).
-This is great for learners who need a little more than just words to grasp meaning.
+It’s fun and kind of genius to be honest, considering the world’s current love for all things fantastical (Lord of the Rings, Game of Thrones etc).
+This is great for learners who need a little more than just words to grasp the meaning of a character.

-Ray says: The book states it should be read as a supplement for other textbooks, and I would agree, it’s not a raw beginner’s book as some experience of Chinese is needed.
-For me, this is one to dip in to as needed.
+Ray says: The book states it should be read as a supplement to other textbooks, and I would agree, it’s not a raw beginner’s book as some experience of Chinese is needed.
+For me, this is one to dip into as needed.

-Hollie says: This is pretty nice book to go to if you continue to make the same grammatical mistakes.
-I’ve found living in China, if you don’t have a Chinese teacher or friend who knows you won’t be upset if they correct your Chinese, you will unknowingly continue to speak grammatically incorrect sentences.
-This is a go to book for beginners to get you on the right path to learning Chinese grammar.
+Hollie says: This is a pretty nice book to go to if you continue to make the same grammatical mistakes.
+I’ve found since living in China, that if you don’t have a Chinese teacher or friend who knows you won’t be upset if they correct your Chinese, you will unknowingly continue to speak grammatically incorrect sentences.
+This is a go-to book for beginners to get you on the right path to learning Chinese grammar.

 One of the biggest challenges of reading Chinese is then moving on to reading cursive script.
-Similarly with all languages, no one writes clear characters and this book provides an introduction to reading Chinese handwriting.
+Similarly, as with all languages, no one writes clear characters and this book provides an introduction to reading Chinese handwriting.

 Ian says: Chinese Cursive Script by Wang (Yale University Press that has been in print consistently since 1958!) helps figure out what the waiter wrote on his notepad about your restaurant order!